syncfusion-content/windowsforms-docs/WindowsForms/SfListView/CheckBoxSelectionMode.md

 # Check Box Selection
 The SfListView supports loading the checkBox to each item that allows the user to check or uncheck the corresponding item.
 You can display the check box in each item by setting the `SfListView.ShowCheckBoxes` property to true.

-## Check Box Selection Mode
+## Check box selection mode
 The check box provides support to select in the context of state of the check box based on the SfListView.CheckBoxSelectionMode property.

 SfListView has the following modes for selection based on the check box state.

-* Default Mode: don’t want to affect the selection while checking/unchecking the item CheckBox, you need to set `SfListView.CheckBoxSelectionMode` as Default.
+* Default: don’t want to affect the selection while checking/unchecking the item CheckBox, you need to set `SfListView.CheckBoxSelectionMode` as Default.

 {% tabs %}
 {% highlight c# %}